smoothie/resume-exporter/README.md

 [] Support for images (logos).
 [] Support for splitting resume into multiple files.
 [] Support for other standards besides JSON Resume.
+[] Support relative paths (cli).
 ```

 ## Limitations

+### Absolute paths only

+The application expects absolute paths only.

+So when you pass an incoming out outputting document/map, be aware of that.

 ### Cloning Blocks PHPWord